 This is one view will take your breath away along with the hike to get to it!
 While it’s quite the trek to get there, Mount Pinatubo’s crater is not to be missed when visiting The Philippines.
 Make sure you have some sturdy shoes and lots of water for this adventure!

 Follow your guide as you take in the beauty around you while climbing through rocky terrain.
 You’ll know you’re getting close as the vegetation becomes more luscious and green, but nothing will prepare you for the view at the end.
-Take your time and enjoy the gorgeous vista of Crater Lake – you earned it!
+Take your time and enjoy one of the most beautiful places in the Philippines, the gorgeous vista of Crater Lake – you earned it!

 By Kevin of The Outcast Journey

 It’s difficult to choose among the islands of Caramoan as they all look like the same beaches of your dreams.
 The islands of Caramoan has already been used by the TV franchise ‘Survivor’ for several seasons!
 No wonder it’s one of the best beaches in the Philippines, you just want to keep coming back!

 However, it’s quite a challenge to reach the place.
 It takes approximately 12 hours of land travel and most of its islands are only accessible using boats.

 The heavenly waters of Matukad Island are backed up by the rolling hills of Guinahoan Island and be dazzled by the white sand of Manlawi, making it one of the most beautiful places in the Philippines for sure.